mila-iqia/training/README.md

     * No, you cannot comment out that line.
 The cgroups are used to emulate multiple users and force the resources of each users to be clearly segregated, similar to what Slurm does in a HPC cluster.

+* While running fp16 task versions the warning below are shown

+        Warning:  multi_tensor_applier fused unscale kernel is unavailable, possibly because apex was installed without --cuda_ext --cpp_ext.
+Using Python fallback.
+Original ImportError was: ModuleNotFoundError("No module named 'amp_C'",)
+        Attempting to unscale a grad with type torch.cuda.HalfTensor Unscaling non-fp32 grads may indicate an error.
+When using Amp, you don't need to call .half() on your model.

+    * Those can be ignored

+* The report show duplicated benchmarks:
+    * It means you modified the script or the arguments and the version tag is different

+# ROcm Cache

+The cache is structured by default like so `.cache/miopen/2.1.0/<kernel_hash>/<compiled_kernel>*.cl.o`.
+We provide a zipped version of the miopen folder than you can unzip in your own cache location with the following command `unzip training/common/miopen.zip -d .cache/`.

+You can also copy over the performance database like so `cp training/common/gfx906_60.HIP.2_1_0.ufdb.txt ~/.config/miopen/` Note that the cache and database are version dependent.

 # Features